 Similar Prebuilt Gaming PC Under 300 dollars?

-Building the cheapest gaming pc is perfect for entry-level enthusiasts or those on a budget.
-However, there are gamers who aren’t down with getting their hands dirty for various reasons.
+This build, which is possibly the cheapest gaming PC build available (and certainly the cheapest viable build) is perfect for entry-level enthusiasts or those on a budget.
+However, there are gamers who aren’t down with getting their hands dirty (Note: your hands should be clean when you are PC building.).

-If you have little to no time to do all the research, comparison, purchase, and piecing together a beginner gaming PC build (or you just want one pre-built), then fret not - you’re not forgotten.
+If you have little to no time to do all the research, comparison, and piecing together that’s required with a beginner gaming PC build (after all, it can be intimidating to build your first PC), then fret not-- you’re not forgotten.

 NOTE: These will raise the price of the build!